apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-cloud.md

 </Tabs>

 ## Try KubeBlocks with Playground

-KubeBlocks supports the complete life cycle management of a database cluster.
 Go through the following instructions to try basic features of KubeBlocks.

-For the full feature set, refer to [KubeBlocks Documentation](./../introduction/introduction.md) for details.

-### View an ApeCloud MySQL cluster
+### Describe a MySQL cluster

 ***Steps:***